-You’re wondering, “Will ClickUp work for me?”
+You’re wondering, “Will Use our ClickUp affiliate link! work for me?”

 Skip the long demos and technical walk-throughs and join me on the rapid and to-the-point big-picture tour of ClickUp on a Business Plan!